-(c) the cost of obtaining a picture I.D. license if required by statute or the employer, for Commercial Driver's License certification;

-(d) the cost of any additional endorsements (such as hazardous waste or trailer) or other examination required by law for obtaining a CDL License or CDL endorsement, and required solely as a condition of employment for the employee's current job.

-5. The State shall not be required to cover the following costs:

-(a) any costs associated with the issuance of a duplicate CDL; or

-(b) any other costs or fees not specified in Section 4, above; or

-(c) any CDL costs or fees for employee(s) in positions which are not required, by the employer, to have a CDL license.

-6. Any employee who separates from State service ninety (90) days or less after the issuance of a Commercial Driver's License which has been paid for by the State, shall reimburse the State for the cost of such license.
+- (c) the cost of obtaining a picture I.D. license if required by statute or the employer, for Commercial Driver's License certification; - (d) the cost of any additional endorsements (such as hazardous waste or trailer) or other examination required by law for obtaining a CDL License or CDL endorsement, and required solely as a condition of employment for the employee's current job. - 5.
+The State shall not be required to cover the following costs: - (a) any costs associated with the issuance of a duplicate CDL; or - (b) any other costs or fees not specified in Section 4, above; or - (c) any CDL costs or fees for employee(s) in positions which are not required, by the employer, to have a CDL license. - 6.
+Any employee who separates from State service ninety (90) days or less after the issuance of a Commercial Driver's License which has been paid for by the State, shall reimburse the State for the cost of such license.
 This requirement shall not apply to employees who separate from State service due to retirement, RIF, medical disability, or other factor at the discretion of the appointing authority.
 Any original probationary employee who's CDL has been paid for by the State, and who subsequently leaves that position at or prior to completion of the probationary period, shall reimburse the State for the cost of such license.
-Such cost may be deducted from the employee's final accrued annual, personal or comp time leave balance(s), or pay check.

-7. Any non-probationary employee who is required by the employer to have a Commercial Driver's License, and who does not obtain such license prior to: April 1, 1992, in the case of those employees not in an original probationary period as of the effective date of this agreement; or the date specified in Section 11, below for those non-original probationary employees hired into CDL positions after the effective date of this agreement, whichever is appropriate, shall be separated from State service and will be eligible for RIF reemployment rights under the Reemployment Rights Article of the current contract, subject to the following restrictions.
+Such cost may be deducted from the employee's final accrued annual, personal or comp time leave balance(s), or pay check. - 7.
+Any non-probationary employee who is required by the employer to have a Commercial Driver's License, and who does not obtain such license prior to the date specified in Section 11, below, shall be separated from State service and will be eligible for RIF reemployment rights under the Reemployment Rights Article of the current contract, subject to the following restrictions. - (a) Those non-probationary employees covered in Section 11, below, will not have the thirty day notice period rights rights. - (b) No employee with RIF reemployment rights under this Section shall be eligible for any withinclass, horizontal, vertical series, or non-tenured employee displacement rights.